platanus/angular-restmod/README.md

 * **Restangular:** very complete library, but does not propose a model layer and does not support linked resource responses as seen on jsonapi.org.
 * **angular-activerecord:** Nice alternative to $resource, still very limited in its functionality.
 * **ModelCore:** Inspired in angular-activerecord, provides a more complete set of features but lacks testing.

+**Restmod its thoroughly tested against the same platforms as AngularJS using [SauceLabs awesome OpenSauce service!](https://saucelabs.com/opensauce)**

 ## Getting Started